 I also wish I knew how to teach language to replace negative behaviour.
 Getting students to use their words and ask for what they want is a useful life tool.
 So, for example, if my student was fidgety because circle time lasted too long, I would have taught him to tell me that he needs a break.

-Figure out WHY students are misbehaving with our ABC chart:
+Figure out WHY students are misbehaving with our ABC data sheet/a>

 3. Teach Young Children Across All Language Domains: They need to experience things, see things, point to things and then talk about things.
 Kids’ verbal skills and abilities to answer questions develop at different rates, and some need to be more supported than others in learning.
 I wish I knew that just because my preschool student couldn’t answer certain questions (“What do you wear?”), didn’t mean that he wouldn’t have been able to answer it in a different format (“Find the picture of something you wear?” or “Go get something you wear so we can go outside”).

 4. Use visuals in ALL areas of teaching.
 This will help ensure that all your students – whether they are visual, auditory or tactile learners – understand your message.
 Verbal instructions alone are lost on some kids; words disappear and pictures last.
 When we give directions as a visual, it’s something they can continue to visualize and reference during uncertainty.
 This is especially true for children who struggle in the classroom.
 I’ve seen so many times where a simple visual schedule was enough to ground a student who felt lost in a busy learning environment.